-Regional Speech and Language Teams liaise with School in order to assist children with their speech and language programmes within school.
-These sessions are delivered by support staff.

-Some children also require extra communication support such as visual aids and visual timetables.
+- Regional Speech and Language Teams liaise with School in order to assist children with their speech and language programmes within school.
+These sessions are delivered by school support staff. - Some children may also require extra communication support such as visual aids, visual timetables and social stories.